Perspective | The dos and don’ts of camping alone

 One morning, I picked up an egg and threw it as hard as I could against a tree, then watched the yolk drip down the bark.
 After cooking dinner, I tossed a piece of bread on the fire to see how it burns.
 I whittled a stick (in a failed attempt to start a fire using only wood) then heaved it like a javelin into the trees.

 Being weird is cathartic.
 Throwing things is cathartic.
-Just makes sure you’re actually alone and not throwing anything that could hurt someone nearby or destroy anyone’s property.
+Just make sure you’re actually alone and not throwing anything that could hurt someone nearby or destroy anyone’s property.
 Once you’re done, be a good camper and leave no trace.

 Read more: